 flatpak --user override com.github.tchx84.Flatseal --filesystem=/var/lib/flatpak/app:ro --filesystem=xdg-data/flatpak/app:ro --filesystem=xdg-data/flatpak/overrides:create

-Note that this only helps with lax high‑level default permissions and cannot solve the low‑level issues like /proc and /sys access or an insufficient seccomp blacklist.
+Note that this only helps with lax, high‑level default permissions and cannot solve the low‑level issues like /proc

 Some sensitive permissions of note:

-• --share=network: network and internet access
+: network and internet access--socket=pulseaudio

-• --device=all: access to all devices (including webcams)
+: access to all devices (including webcams)--talk-name=org.freedesktop.secrets

-If an application works natively with Wayland (not running through the XWayland compatibility layer), consider revoking its access to X11 (--nosocket=x11) and the inter‑process communications (IPC) socket (--unshare=ipc) as well.
+: D‑Bus access to install and manage GNOME shell extensions.
+This D‑Bus can be abused to add malicious extensions to GNOME.
+If an application works natively with Wayland (not running through the XWayland compatibility layer), consider revoking its access to X11 (--nosocket=x11

-Many Flatpak apps ship with broad filesystem permissions such as --filesystem=home and --filesystem=host.
+.
 Some applications implement the Portal API, which allows a file manager to pass files to the Flatpak application (e.g. VLC) without specific filesystem access privileges.
-Despite this, many of them still declare --filesystem=host.
+Despite this, many of them still declare --filesystem=host

 My strategy to deal with this is to revoke all filesystem access first, then test if an application works without it.
 If it does, it means the app is already using portals and no further action is needed.
 If it doesn’t, then I start granting permission to specific directories.

-As odd as this may sound, you should not enable (blind) unattended updates of Flatpak packages.
-If you or a Flatpak frontend (app store) simply executes flatpak update -y, Flatpaks will be automatically granted any new permissions declared upstream without notifying you.
-Using automatic update with GNOME Software is fine, as it does not automatically update Flatpaks with permission changes and notifies the user instead.
+, Flatpaks will be automatically granted any new permissions declared upstream without notifying you.
+Enabling automatic updates with GNOME Software is fine, as it does not automatically update Flatpaks with permission changes and notifies the user instead.

 Snap